asyncapi/website/pages/blog/microcks-asyncapi-part2.md

 ![time-money-quality](/img/posts/microcks-asyncapi-part2/time-money-quality.webp)

-In order to avoid unnecessary work from developers and speed-up feedback gathering from consumers, simulation is the second part of the answer.
-This is why Microcks first use case and killer feature is Mocking!
+To avoid unnecessary work from developers and speed-up feedback gathering from consumers, simulation is the second part of the answer.
+That is why Microck's first use case and the killer feature is mocking!

 These are some of the reasons why the way to do mocking with Microcks is highly scalable:
 * We rely 100% on Product Owners contracts